-We currently operate in Austin, Chicago, New York, Philadelphia, San Francisco and Washington DC.
+We currently operate in Atlanta, Austin, Boston, Charlotte, Chicago, Dallas, Denver, Houston, Las Vegas, Nashville, New Orleans, New York, Philadelphia, Portland, San Francisco Bay Area, Seattle, and Washington DC.
 If we’re not in your area yet, we recommend you request a membership invitation anyway so we can let you know when we launch in your city.
 We’re expanding quickly!

 How often do you host events?

-We host our events every other week in each city.
-The number of events that we host every other week depends on the size of our membership base in each city.
+However, the number of events we host at each restaurant depends on the size of our membership base in each city.

 Can members attend events in multiple cities?